XSGD (XSGD) Price Tops $0.76 on Exchanges

 XSGD Profile

-XSGD’s genesis date was October 4th, 2020.
-XSGD’s total supply is 83,617,320 tokens and its circulating supply is 32,100,114 tokens.
-XSGD’s official website is www.straitsx.com.
-The official message board for XSGD is www.straitsx.com/sg/blog.
+XSGD was first traded on October 4th, 2020.
+XSGD’s total supply is 83,617,320 tokens and its circulating supply is 32,100,109 tokens.
 XSGD’s official Twitter account is @straitsx and its Facebook page is accessible here.
+XSGD’s official message board is www.straitsx.com/sg/blog.
+The official website for XSGD is www.straitsx.com.

 Buying and Selling XSGD

-It is usually not possible to purchase alternative cryptocurrencies such as XSGD directly using U.S. dollars.
-Investors seeking to trade XSGD should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XSGD using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as XSGD directly using U.S. dollars.
+Investors seeking to acquire XSGD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XSGD using one of the exchanges listed above.

 Receive News & Updates for XSGD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XSGD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.